Dave Williams (Desperate Housewives): Storylines

 Susan checks in on Dave after Edie's death.
-Still unaware of Dave's true identity, she confides that she was driving the car the night of the crash but that Mike took responsibility because she had left her license in a different handbag.
-Dave turns his rage to Susan and determines to kill Mike and Susan's son M.J.
-Delfino in revenge for Susan's killing his wife and daughter.
+Still unaware of Dave's true identity, she confides that she was the one driving the car during the accident.
+Dave turns his rage to Susan and decides to kill Mike, and Susan's son, M.J.
+Delfino, in revenge.
 He plans a fishing trip with Susan and M.J. and records a video for Mike, stating that he did not want to kill M.J. but that he had to.
 Mike accidentally watches the tape before his honeymoon, and phones Susan and reveals Dave's true identity.
-Meanwhile, the police have since identified the body of Dr. Heller and put all the pieces together.
-Dave arranges to meet Mike at the intersection where the accident in which his family was killed, so that Mike can hit Dave's car with M.J. and Dave himself inside.
-However, Dave changes his mind in the last minute after he hallucinates that it is his daughter in the backseat, and tells M.J. to get out of the car.

-Dave awakens, and the camera zooms in on his face, as he imagines saving his family by telling them to stay home.
-As the camera zooms out again, Dave is seen in a secure room at Boston Ridgegate Mental Facility.
+Meanwhile, the police have since identified the body of Dr. Heller and realize Dave's involvement.
+Dave arranges to meet Mike at the intersection where the accident had happened, so that Mike will hit Dave's car with M.J. and Dave himself inside.
+However, Dave changes his mind in the last minute after he hallucinates that it is his daughter in the backseat and tells M.J. to get out.
+Dave awakens, as he imagines saving his family the night of the crash by telling them to stay home.
+As the camera zooms out, Dave is seen in a secure room at Boston Ridgegate Mental Facility.